 What does this mean for you?
-The bottom line is that we have until April 2017 to place our orders for drives in these series.
+The bottom line is that we have until mid-2019 to place our orders for drives in these series.

 Lenze AC Tech has done a tremendous job in planning this phase out and will continue to repair and supply replacement parts until early 2021.

 We all have plenty of time to plan for this phase out!
-A 10% price increase on the SCM, SCF, SCL series went into effect on May 1, 2016… another incentive to take a look at some of these other series!
+There have already been multiple price increases on the SCM, SCF and SCL series … another incentive to take a look at some of these other series!

 - State of the art inverter